dassencio/huffman/README.md

 Required modules
 ================

 The `bitarray` module is used.
-On Ubuntu/Debian, you can install it with the following command:
+You can install it with the following command:

-	sudo apt-get install python3-bitarray
+	pip3 install bitarray

 Usage instructions